lubuntu-team/manual/source/3/3.2/3.2.17/alternative_configurator.rst

 Version
 -------
-Lubuntu ships with version 1.0.3 of galternatives.
+Lubuntu ships with version 1.0.3 of Alternatives Configurator.

 Screenshot
 ----------